lindsay-morel/MxAccl/README.md

 # MemryX Accl
-The MxAccl repository provides the **open-source code** for both the `mx_accl` runtime library and the `acclBench` benchmarking tool.
+The MxAccl repository provides the **open-source code** for both the `mx_accl` runtime library, `mxa-manager` daemon, and the `acclBench` benchmarking tool.
 These components enable seamless integration and performance measurement of C++ applications using the MemryX MX3 accelerator.

 ### MxAccl Library
 The `mx_accl` library is designed to efficiently handle multi-model and multi-input streams.
 It offers: